nahidsultan23/nahidsultan23/README.md

 ### Hello World 👋
 I am a fullstack software engineer from bangladesh

-- 🔭 Working on multiple frontend and backend project using React and Nodejs
+- 🔭 Working on multiple front-end and back-end projects using React and Node.js
 - 🌱 Learning design patterns in depth
 <br>